Unal-Inanli/Unal-Inanli/README.md

 🏋️‍♂️ Go to the Gym

-🎮 Play video games (CSGO, Destiny 2, Fortnite) HMU
+🎮 Play video games (CSGO and a variety of games) HMU

 📖 Read books (Educational mostly)